 California to buy 200 million masks a month amid outbreak

 SACRAMENTO, Calif.
-(AP) — California will spend nearly $1 billion to purchase up to 200 million masks a month to boost the state's stockpile of protective equipment during the COVID-19 outbreak and could act as a supplier to other Western states, Gov. Gavin Newsom said.
+(AP) — California plans to spend nearly $1 billion to buy up to 200 million masks each month to boost its stockpile of protective gear during the COVID-19 outbreak, an eye-popping figure meant to turn the state into a distributor of medical equipment for other Western states struggling with supply shortages.

-“We've been competing against other states, against other nations, against our own federal government'' for personal protective equipment, Newsom said Tuesday night on Rachel Maddow's MSNBC show.
-“We decided enough is enough.”
+Gov. Gavin Newsom made the announcement on Rachel Maddow's MSNBC show Tuesday night.
+On Wednesday, Newsom announced the state had its largest daily increase of COVID-19 deaths with 68.

-He said the state has signed multiple contracts with an unidentified consortium of nonprofits and a California-based manufacturer to obtain the masks, which will be made overseas.
+“As a nation-state with a capacity to write a check for hundreds of millions — no, billions of dollars — we are in a position to do something bold and big that could be a catalyst to increase supply,” Newsom said.

 The order will include about 150 million N95 masks, which are tight-fitting and designed to protect against particles in the air.
 The other 50 million masks will be surgical masks, which are loose-fitting and protect against fluids.